 San Antonio Natatorium – Cool Texas Pools

 The San Antonio Natatorium is a massive indoor swimming pool on San Antonio’s popular Cesar Chavez street.
 It is temperature controlled, allowing swimmers to practice their water skills in the heart of San Antonio year-round.
 Admission is affordable, and the city offers passes for seasonal swimming at competitive rates.
 The pool remains open most days of the week and has a large capacity.
+San Antonio Pool Builders spent months and months working on this pool and is one of the largest indoor pools in Texas.

 (Photo Source: San Antonio Parks & Recreation)